 I'm a simple emigrant and I'll move into a new apartment soon

-In previous posts (one and two) I wrote about the initial stages of searching for housing, and now I'll tell you how the process goes from here.
-If, among a sea of rejections, someone finally invites you to a viewing, don't rush to rejoice.
-Most likely, when you arrive, there will be either a 15-minute window for the viewing, because others will come after, or there will already be a crowd of other interested people.
-In the most 'German' cases you will meet a strictly formed queue of people who act strictly by the plan: in such a queue even grandmothers at the MFC have to wait patiently.
-The landlord at this stage is rarely met; mostly agents or current tenants.
-Next, so that the landlord also knows what a wonderful person you are, and can choose who will live in his halls, you need to send a self-description, a German ID, a salary certificate for the last three months, and a Schufa.
+In previous posts (one and two) I wrote about the initial stages of searching for housing, and now I'll explain how the process proceeds from here.
+If among a pile of rejections, someone finally invited you to a viewing, don't rush to celebrate.
+Most likely, when you arrive, there will be either a 15-minute viewing window, because others will come after you, or there will already be a crowd of other interested people.
+In the most 'German' cases you'll be met by a perfectly formed queue of people who act strictly by the plan: in such a line even grandmas from the MFC have to wait patiently.
+Meeting the landlord at this stage is rare; mostly it's agents or current tenants.
+Next, so that the owner also learns what a wonderful person you are, and can choose who will live in his quarters, you need to send to him a personal information form, a German ID, a pay slip for the last three months, and Schufa.
 This is the strangest document!
-An example is shown in the picture.
+There is an example of it in the picture.
 Schufa is something like a credit history, only it contains broader information about how "reliable" you are.
-The strangest thing is that it is a commercial company, which for reasons unknown to me has access to a huge pile of personal data related to bank accounts, debts, loans, and even accounts at online stores.
+The strangest thing is that it's a private company, which for some unknown reasons to me has access to a huge pile of personal data related to bank accounts, debts, loans, and even accounts in online shops.
 Schufa can be requested for free once a year; at other times it costs 30 euros.
-Moreover, they also try to pressure you, saying that in the free Schufa there is too much personal information, better order the paid one, we'll blur everything there.
-In general, in a country where privacy laws are enforced, there exists such a private Schufa that you need to provide in many places.
-Worse is the obligation to have the tenants' surnames on the building's intercom if you want your mail to find you.
-And what strange documents have you been asked for to move into an apartment? #useful
+Moreover, they also try to pressure you, saying that the free Schufa has too much personal information, it's better to order the paid one, we'll blur everything for you there.
+In short, in a country where privacy laws are enforced, there is such a private Schufa that you need to provide in many places.
+Worse still is the obligation to have the tenants' surnames on the building’s intercom if you want your mail to reach you.
+And what strange documents did you have to provide to move into an apartment? #useful